radiantearth/stac-spec/extensions/projection/README.md

 | proj:bbox        | [number]        | Recommended.
 Bounding box of the Item in the asset CRS |
 | proj:centroid    | Centroid Object | Recommended.
 Coordinates representing the centroid of the Item in the asset CRS |

-**epsg** - A Coordinate Reference System (CRS) is the data reference system (sometimes called a 'projection') used by the asset data, and can usually be referenced using an [EPSG code](http://epsg.io).
+**proj:epsg** - A Coordinate Reference System (CRS) is the data reference system (sometimes called a 'projection') used by the asset data, and can usually be referenced using an [EPSG code](http://epsg.io).
-If the asset data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points, `epsg` should be set to null.
+If the asset data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points, `proj:epsg` should be set to null.
 It should also be set to null if a CRS exists, but for which there is no valid EPSG code.

 **proj:proj4** - A Coordinate Reference System (CRS) is the data reference system (sometimes called a 'projection') used by the asset data.
 This value is a PROJ4 string.
-If the data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points, proj:proj4 should be set to null.
+If the data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points, `proj:proj4` should be set to null.
 It should also be set to null if a CRS exists, but for which a PROJ4 string does not exist.

 **proj:wkt2** - A Coordinate Reference System (CRS) is the data reference system (sometimes called a